theNewDynamic/oregonsadventurecoast.com/content/sitepages/covid-19-information.md

 * Practice social distancing of 6 feet when in small crowds.
 * **STAY HOME AS MUCH AS POSSIBLE TO STOP THE SPREAD OF COVID-19**

-We are closely monitoring the Coronavirus (COVID-19) pandemic as it relates to our state, our county and our destinations. **At this time, we have 28 confirmed cases, and two presumptive cases, in Coos County, all but one associated with Shutter Creek Correctional Institution.
+We are closely monitoring the Coronavirus (COVID-19) pandemic as it relates to our state, our county and our destinations. **At this time, we have 29 confirmed cases, and two presumptive cases, in Coos County, a majority of those cases were associated with Shutter Creek Correctional Institution.
 County Commissioner Melissa Cribbins updates this data daily on her** [**Facebook page**](https://www.facebook.com/commissionercribbins/)**.**

 This is a rapidly evolving situation that changes by the hour and there is a lot of uncertainty.
 We strongly encourage residents and travelers to always follow public health authorities’ recommendations above all else.